Dhilipfr/langgraph-agent-orchestrator-mcp-tool/README.md

 This project demonstrates the orchestration of multiple AI agents using LangGraph and the Model Context Protocol:

-1. **MCP Servers**: Two specialized MCP servers handle different domains:
+1. **MCP Servers**: Two specialized MCP servers handle different ITSM domains:
-   - `engagement_mcp.py`: Provides information about client engagements and projects
+   - `service_desk_mcp.py`: Provides information about IT tickets, system status, and incidents
-   - `team_management_mcp.py`: Manages team member information
+   - `it_staff_mcp.py`: Manages IT staff availability, specialties, and on-call rotations

 2. **Agent Orchestration**: The `agent_orchestration.py` file:
    - Creates specialized agents with appropriate tools from each MCP server